 Primary research has been conducted with the help of questionnaires and direct interaction with international patients.

-A sample size of 70 patients was chosen over a period f 1 month.
+A sample size of 70 patients and their attendants were chosen over a period of 1 month.

 Secondary research was conduct with the help of Periodic research articles, Statistical resources and internet source sites.